 - Develop British and moral values of tolerance, mutual respect between those of different faiths, cultures and beliefs.

 - Build a richer vocabulary when discussing a range of religions.

-- Express their findings or thoughts though questioning or reflection.
+- Express their findings and thoughts through both oral and written questioning or reflection.

 - Gain a good knowledge of religious buildings, symbols and rituals specific to the religions taught.